 Senior Lecturer in Marketing

 Email: firstname.lastname@example.orgTelephone: +44 (0)20 7882 6541Room Number: Room 3.44d, Bancroft Building, Mile End Campus

 Student drop-in and feedback hours

 Before joining Queen Mary University of London in 2013, she worked as a Lecturer in Marketing at Durham University Business School, and prior to that as a Teaching Fellow/Assistant Instructor in Advertising at the University of Texas at Austin, in the United States.
-Danae was also a visiting scholar at the Centre of Risk Management, at McCombs Business School at University of Texas at Austin for June and July 2016.
+Danae was also a visiting scholar at the Centre of Risk Management, at McCombs Business School at University of Texas at Austin in the summer of 2016.

 PhD in Advertising (2011) - The University of Texas at Austin, TX, USA